AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Utah has the lowest BAC threshold in the country — 0.05 percent (as opposed to 0.08 percent in most states).
 Having a DUI on your record can significantly raise your insurance premiums — by over 50 percent in Utah — but there are steps you can take to bring down premiums for auto insurance with a DUI, including shopping around and looking for discounts.

-Cheapest Car Insurance in Utah With Low Credit: Progressive and USAA
+Cheapest Car Insurance in Utah With Low Credit: GEICO

-Progressive also beats out USAA when it comes to drivers with low credit.
-With Progressive, drivers in this category pay $2,433 per year on average, and with USAA, they pay $2,525 on average.
-The two insurance providers are the cheapest in the state for those with low credit, whereas other providers charge more than $3,000 per year on average.
+With GEICO, drivers with low credit pay $2,964 per year on average, and with USAA, they pay $3,022 on average.
+The two insurance providers are the cheapest in the state for those with low credit.

 Utah